 There are primarily two types of FOBTs: Guaiac FOBT (gFOBT) and Fecal Immunochemical Test (FIT).

 The Guaiac FOBT involves the use of a chemical to detect heme, a component of the blood protein hemoglobin, in the stool.
-It's important for patients to avoid certain foods (such as red meats, certain vegetables, and some fruits) and medications that can interfere with the test's accuracy.
+Patients need to avoid certain foods (such as red meats, certain vegetables, and some fruits) and medications that can interfere with the test's accuracy.

 The FIT, on the other hand, uses antibodies to detect human hemoglobin protein specifically in the stool.
 It does not require dietary restrictions before the test, making it more convenient for patients.
 Furthermore, FIT is considered more sensitive than gFOBT for detecting colorectal cancers and large adenomas (pre-cancerous polyps).